Gjoko Zajkov

-Gjoko Zajkov (Ѓоко Зајков; born 10 February 1995) is a Macedonian professional footballer who plays as a defender for Romanian Liga I club Universitatea Craiova.
+Gjoko Zajkov (Ѓоко Зајков; born 10 February 1995) is a Macedonian professional footballer who plays as a centre back for UAE Pro League club Ajman and for the North Macedonia national team.

 Early career

 Zajkov began his football career with FK Rabotnički.

 Club career

 Born in Skopje into a family originally from Udovo, Gjoko Zajkov was playing in Macedonia for the youth team of Rabotnichki, until the summer in 2012 when he made his first appearance for the senior team of the club, competing in the Macedonian First League.
 He was voted best defender that year, at the age of 17.

 On 23 June 2014 he left Macedonia for the French club Stade Rennais F.C., with whom he signed a three-year contract.
 After his first season in France, where he spent the majority of the time playing for the youth team of Rennais only, in the summer of 2015 he was loaned for one year to Charleroi in Belgium.

 After being released from Charleroi, Zajkov signed a one-year deal with Levski Sofia in August 2021.
 In March 2022 he joined Slavia Sofia until the end of the season.

 In January 2023 he signed for Universitatea Craiova.